demolen/demolen/README.md

-Take what you and be generous :)
+Take what you can and be generous :)